Basic AutoCAD Commands

 Using this command you can group multiple objects as a single unit.
 This command is great for making groupings of the similar type of objects like a group of similar blocks.
 To break this group you can use UNGROUP command.

 This command can be used to bring Design Center palette in the drawing area.
 You can also use CTRL+2 key to open the design center palette.
-To know more about design center go to the related article.
+To know more about the design center go to the related article.

 Using this command you can import drawings of many different formats in AutoCAD, the list of all supported formats is shown in the image below.

 Fields are dynamic text information which can add a lot of intelligence to your drawing by keeping data interlinked and updated.
 Fields are extensively used in the sheet set and layout drawings and they can be used to automate a lot of information in AutoCAD drawings.

 You can start the Field window using FIELD command of AutoCAD.

-If you want to export certain part of your drawing or any of its blocks to an external file then you can use write block tool or its command equivalent WBLOCK.
+If you want to export a certain part of your drawing or any of its blocks to an external file then you can use write block tool or its command equivalent WBLOCK.

 Using this command you can convert a surface into a 3D solid by adding thickness to it.

 Using this command you can convert 3D mesh and watertight objects made with surfaces to 3D solid and you can also control whether converted solid is smooth or faceted.

-This system variable controls the behavior or 2D curves when 3D tools like Extrude, Presspull and Sweep is used.
+This system variable controls the behaviour or 2D curves when 3D tools like Extrude, Presspull and Sweep is used.
 You can change the value of this system variable so that AutoCAD either retains or deletes curves after converting them to 3D.

 More about this system variable can be found in this AKN article.

 Using this command you can find the volume of a 3D solid as well as lots of other information like its moment of inertia, radius of gyration, centroid, and products of inertia.

 This command was introduced in AutoCAD 2017.1 update and it is especially helpful in removing the 3D graphics related anomalies and surface tessellations.